Topl/BramblSc-docs/docs/Modules/Crypto/Signing/Signing.md

 #### Description

 Derive a main key pair from an entropy value and a password.
+Note that this skips the step of creating a seed value and then using that to generate the key pair.

 #### Parameters